alwin-github/Pfsense_Firewall/README.md

 * Suitable for home labs, small businesses, and enterprise environments
 * Regular updates and security patches
 * Provides enterprise-level features without expensive licensing costs

-10. **Traffic Shaping and Bandwidth Control**
-    Controls and prioritizes network traffic to improve performance for important applications and services.